-Plan International manages the primary and early childhood care and development (ECCD) centers, including 3 child-friendly spaces (CFS) and Youth Centers (Zone A, B, C and D).
-The accelerated learning program, a non-formal education, is currently closed but will be opened soon by NRC again.
-There is no secondary school in the camp which is a major gap.
+Plan International manages the primary and early childhood care and development (ECCD) centers, including 4 child-friendly spaces (CFS) (Zone A, B, C and D) and 2 Youth Centers (Zone A & B).
+The accelerated learning program, a non-formal education and Junior secondary school in the camp has been closed including Government's schools due to COVID-19 Spread.